dave6892/dotfiles/README.md

 dotfiles
 ============

 These are the dotfiles I used for my own personal development environment.
+These dotfiles are modified from [craftzdog](https://github.com/craftzdog/dotfiles-public).

 :warning: **These dot files are intended for my own environment.
 Use at your own risk.**